“We write to taste life twice, in the moment and in retrospect.”- Anaïs Nin

 These are my thoughts, my feelings, my insecurities, my darkness.
 Don’t judge me, I am only human.

-I started this group because I know what it feels like to wonder if there is actually something wrong with you or if it's all in your head like everyone says it is all because you look fine on the outside.
+I started this blog because I know what it feels like to wonder if there is actually something wrong with you or if it's all in your head like everyone says it is all because you look fine on the outside.

 The days, weeks, months and sometimes years waiting for the test results and when you finally have a name for what is wrong with you, it feels great, but at the same time it can really be an emotional time.
 It's not in your head, you finally have a diagnosis.
 But after the diagnosis comes all the changes that the illnesses bring when they come into your life.